Mighty0r0n/ml_helper/README.md

   - ![LoggerClass](./documentation/img.png)
     - [ ] PROBLEM -> I'm on py3.11, above class structure for py3.12. can i upgrade py version in my project?
 - [ ] Make the Contents tree prettier...
+- [ ] Add an enviroment .yaml file for the project
+-
 ## Contents

 |--- configs\